RazTheGoon/Kingdom1/ReadMe.md

 # Keys to the Kingdom
 A in depth walkthrough of how I solved a fairly realistic exercise one of my instructors put to me.
 This exercise was loads of fun and kept me entertained for quite a while with all of its little rabbit holes and misdirects.
+There will be 3 parts to this writeup as there were three different boxes to root.
+This is the first.

 ### It begins...
 This is how it started, with a post from an instructor of mine in our class' Teams channel.
 "Find the 'Keys' To the Kingdom", he said and then posted a link to a file on google drive along with 3 IP addresses.